bcobo/SIRENA/doc/SIRENAcommandline.rst

 .. option::  PulseLength=<int>

 	Pulse length in samples.
-Only to be used if 0-padding is going to be used (different from -999 and lowewr than :option:`OFLength`).
+Only to be used if 0-padding is going to be used (lowewr than :option:`OFLength`).

-	Default: -999
+	Default: 8192

 	Used in production run (:option:`opmode` = 1).